itsDMind/itsDMind/README.md

 💬 Ask me about Blockchain, Software design and architecture, Network & Security

 📫 How to reach me?
-Just mail me (dminddev01@gmail.com)
+Just mail me (dmind.me@proton.me)

 # Connect with me
 <html>